poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 Rust can live without them, as it already has for years.

-This has been rejected for several reasons in this RFC, reasons that have been explained earlier (safety, soundness) but also because the alternatives are either insufficient or too heavy-handed.
+This has been rejected for several reasons in this RFC, reasons that have been explained earlier (safety, soundness, increased readability outside of IDEs with type hints) but also because the alternatives are either insufficient or too heavy-handed.
 Named arguments have also been on the "nice-to-have-but-needs-design" list for years.
 This RFC is just the latest attempt at the "design" part.

 # Prior art